Our Unique Experience with Whistleblower Claims in the Banking and Tech Industry

 Whistleblowers reporting FCPA violations are eligible for rewards under the Dodd-Frank SEC Whistleblower Program if the SEC issues civil penalties based on the information the whistleblower provided.

-Anti-Money Laundering Whistleblower Program & Relator Qualifications (“AML”)
+Anti-Money Laundering Whistleblower Program and Relator Qualifications (“AML”)

 The Anti-Money Laundering (“AML”) Whistleblower Program enables whistleblowers to report money-laundering violations and sanctions evasions to the Treasury Department.